hayam-tarek/food-planner-app/README.md

 ## Description

 Food Planner is an Android application designed to help users explore global meals from around the world.
-The app allows users to search for meals, view daily meal suggestions, explore meals by country and category, and view detailed meal information.
-Users can also add meals to their favorites and weekly meal plan, which is automatically reset every week to allow new meal planning.
+The app allows users to register and log in using their email and password, or use Guest Mode to view random meals, search, and explore categories without signing in.
+Users can search for meals, view daily meal suggestions, explore meals by country and category, and view detailed meal information.
+Logged-in users can add meals to their favorites, sync them with the cloud for backup and restore, and create a weekly meal plan that automatically resets every week for new meal planning.
 The app works offline, allowing users to access their favorite meals and weekly plan even without an internet connection.

 ### Key Features:
+- **Authentication**: Register and log in using email and password to access full features.
+- **Guest Mode**: View random meals, use search, and explore categories without signing in.
 - **Search for meals**: Find meals by name or ingredient.
 - **Daily meal suggestions**: Get suggestions for meals for the current day.
 - **Meals by country**: View meals from a specific country by selecting from a list of countries.
 - **Meals by category**: Explore meals by their respective categories (e.g., beef, chicken, etc.)
 - **Meal details**: View detailed information about each meal including ingredients, instructions, and more.
-- **Favorites**: Save your favorite meals to access them later.
+- **Favorites**: Save your favorite meals to access them later (requires login).
+- **Backup and Restore**: Sync your favorite meals with the cloud to back up and restore them (requires login).
-- **Weekly plan**: Add meals to your weekly plan, which resets every week.
+- **Weekly plan**: Add meals to your weekly plan, which resets every week (requires login).
 - **Offline mode**: View your favorites and weekly plan even without an internet connection.

 ## Technologies Used: